lenra-io/docs/src/markdown/components-api/components/button.md

 # Button

-This is the button component.
+This component provides a push button with several presentation options.

 You can set its text, disable it, adjust its size and style, react to a click and add left or right icons.